viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 If this happens, increase the power level by 10% increments until it starts to turn.
 {{< /alert >}}

-If you want your wheel to turn in reverse, you can add the `dir_flip` attribute to the motor's configuration, by clicking **Show more** and setting the attribute to "true."
+If your wheel turns in reverse when it should turn forward, add the `dir_flip` attribute to the motor's configuration, by clicking **Show more** and setting the attribute to "true."

 ## Configure the base